 Cape Town, South Africa

-The #isiCNI2019 is a Southern Hemisphere summer school aiming to promote computational neuroscience in Africa.
+This southern hemisphere summer school aims to promote promote computational neuroscience in Africa.
 It will bring together international and local students under the tutelage of the world’s leading experts in the field.
 Like its international sister courses, this three-week summer school aims to teach central ideas, methods and practices of modern computational neuroscience through a combination of lectures and hands-on project work.

 |Methods in Computational Neuroscience